A cookie wall is a pop-up that restricts or blocks access to your website until the user accepts your cookie usage.

 Yes, cookie walls are legal in France but must meet specific criteria outlined by the French Data Protection Authority (CNIL).

-CNIL provided guidance on cookie walls stating that there is no blanket ban on the use of cookie walls.
-However, a website can only implement cookie walls if it satisfies the following 5 criteria:
+CNIL provided guidance on cookie walls, stating that while there is no blanket ban on the use of cookie walls, websites can only implement one if it satisfies the following criteria:

-- The price of paywall must be reasonable
+• The price of the paywall must be reasonable.

 Are Cookie Walls Legal in the UK?